-Easier Harder Space • Reduce distance between the thrower and the target.
-Increase distance between the thrower and the target.
+Easier Harder Space Reduce the distance between the thrower and the target.
+Increase the distance between the thrower and the target.
 Task Players score points for objects that land on the parachute.
 Reduce the size of the target area on the parachute.
 Equipment Use a bean bag or soft object instead of a ball.
-Reduce size of the ball or object being thrown.
-People • Reduce the number of players taking part. • Increase the number of players taking part.
+Reduce the size of the ball or object being thrown.
+People Reduce the number of participants taking part.
+Increase the number of participants taking part.

-- Use brightly coloured or high visibility targets. - Use sound to support pupils to locate where the target is and how far away it is. - Encourage players to walk towards target to gauge distance.
+- Use brightly coloured or high visibility targets. - Use sound to support participants to locate where the target is and how far away it is. - Encourage participants to walk towards the target to gauge distance.